-- 3) Shall work with Recruitment Coordinator to ensure Greek participation in all IVCRC events. - 4) Inform IVCRC of major Greek affairs. - 5) Shall provide IVCRC with weekly updates and information for the Greek Office. - 6) Shall attend at least one (1) meeting per quarter of the Pan- Hellenic Council and other relevant entities. - L) Duties of the Publicity Coordinator: - 1) Shall advertise for any event hosted or sponsored by IVCRC, including, but not limited to: ordering posters, creating DigiKnows, contacting the press. - 2) Survey and assess the effectiveness of publicity initiatives on behalf of both IVCRC and organizations IVCRC has funded.
-Report back to IVCRC. - 3) Shall coordinate recruitment and information distribution efforts for IVCRC. - 4) Shall be in charge of ordering and maintaining promotional items for the committee. - 5) Facilitate tabling prior to any IVCRC events in order to promote the event. - M) Duties of the Recruitment Coordinators - 1) Recruit new members at all IVCRC events, recruitment fairs and all events at which IVCRC is tabling. - 2) Be in contact with the Residence Halls Association and the Committee on Committees to find out about their recruitment fairs. - 3) Create and maintain a list of potential members and contact them with information about the Committee. - N) Duties of the Special Projects Coordinator: - 1) Shall coordinate special projects and activities for the Isla Vista community. - 2) Shall organize and maintain the Native Talent page, in accordance with the posting guidelines found on the page, to ensure a professional image. - 3) Shall fix any arising issues due to app updates in a prompt manner so as to maintain a professional image. - 4) Shall market Native Talent by: - a) Posting as Native Talent twice a month on the page itself, including posting winners' names and pictures at the beginning of the month, publicly. - b) Marketing Native Talent through means other than on the page itself at least twice a quarter.
+- 1) Shall act as a liaison between the Greek community in Isla Vista and IVCRC, and facilitate collaboration for Greek events and projects. - Shall assist with any projects by UCSB affiliated Greek organizations that are funded by IVCRC. - 3) Shall work with Recruitment Coordinator to ensure Greek participation in all IVCRC events. - 4) Inform IVCRC of major Greek affairs. - 5) Shall provide IVCRC with weekly updates and information for the Greek Office. - 6) Shall attend at least one (1) meeting per quarter of the Pan- Hellenic Council and other relevant entities.

+L) Duties of the Publicity Coordinator:

+- 1) Shall advertise for any event hosted or sponsored by IVCRC, including, but not limited to: ordering posters, creating DigiKnows, contacting the press. - 2) Survey and assess the effectiveness of publicity initiatives on behalf of both IVCRC and organizations IVCRC has funded.
+Report back to IVCRC. - 3) Shall coordinate recruitment and information distribution efforts for IVCRC. - 4) Shall be in charge of ordering and maintaining promotional items for the committee. - 5) Facilitate tabling prior to any IVCRC events in order to promote the event.

+M) Duties of the Recruitment Coordinators

+Recruit new members at all IVCRC events, recruitment fairs and all events at which IVCRC is tabling.

+- 2) Be in contact with the Residence Halls Association and the Committee on Committees to find out about their recruitment fairs. - 3) Create and maintain a list of potential members and contact them with information about the Committee.

+N) Duties of the Special Projects Coordinator:

+- 1) Shall coordinate special projects and activities for the Isla Vista community. - 2) Shall organize and maintain the Native Talent page, in accordance with the posting guidelines found on the page, to ensure a professional image. - 3) Shall fix any arising issues due to app updates in a prompt manner so as to maintain a professional image. - 4) Shall market Native Talent by: - a) Posting as Native Talent twice a month on the page itself, including posting winners' names and pictures at the beginning of the month, publicly. - b) Marketing Native Talent through means other than on the page itself at least twice a quarter.
 This includes but is not limited to putting up posters/stickers and tabling. - c) Ensuring a presence for Native Talent at Pardall Carnival and Chilla Vista. - 5) Shall acquire and distribute gift cards for Native Talent winners within the first half of the month or as soon as possible after contacting winners, should complications arise. - 6) Shall assist with Chilla Vista and Pardall Carnival.